VeloxDB/VeloxDB/Doc/guide/data_model.md

 ### Estimating Hash Index Memory Requirements

 Estimating the memory requirements of a hash index is relatively easy.
-Given the rate of change of indexed classes, changeRate, and total number of indexed objects, indexedObjCount total memory size is given with the following formula:
+Given the rate of change of indexed classes, changeRate, and total number of indexed objects, indexedObjCount, total memory size is given with the following formula:

 ```
 size = indexedObjCount * 24 + changeRate * maxTranDuration * 16